Back to OUR DONORS

 A friend, Ze Beckta, joined him in the yard work.
 Together, they raised $250 that has repaired the hand pumps on two broken wells in Nigeria so safe and accessible water can flow again for all who need it.

 “We are very proud of Dubem and are thrilled that he took this on,” says his dad, Emeka Nnadi.

 Why did Dudem choose Lifewater Canada as the organization to do the pump repair work?

 “I wanted to support Lifewater over other charities because it gave me a good sense of what I am donating to,” he says.

-Each pump repair project that Dubem and Ze funded has a dedicated page on the Lifewater website.
 The page provides important information about the project, including its exact GPS coordinates, photos, plus the name and a brief profile of the community, and a thank-you note from grateful local leaders.